bashtools/mokctl/README.md

 ## Kubernetes the Hard Way - on your laptop

-These documents and screencasts show how to use `mokctl` on Fedora 32, with Podman, to create a 6 node kubernetes cluster and external load balancer on your laptop or desktop computer.
+A remake of the original [Bootstrap Kubernetes the hard way on Google Cloud Platform.
+No scripts.](https://github.com/kelseyhightower/kubernetes-the-hard-way) with slight configuration changes, only where necessary, to make it work with My Own Kind.

->
+Mokctl is used to create seven container nodes: a load balancer, 3 controller nodes and 3 worker nodes without melting your laptop.

 | Document                                                                                                               | Transcript + Screencast                  |
 | ---------------------------------------------------------------------------------------------------------------------- |:----------------------------------------:|